ga4gh/cat-vrs/schema/catvrs/def/CategoricalVariation.rst

     **Information Model**

-Some CategoricalVariation attributes are inherited from :ref:`gks.common:DomainEntity`.
+Some CategoricalVariation attributes are inherited from :ref:`gks.core:DomainEntity`.

     .. list-table::
        :class: clean-wrap